 This data – be it emails, meeting transcripts, product descriptions – isn’t replaced by becoming a series of numbers, it’s indexed.

 These tiny, dense embeddings make information retrieval both efficient and meaningful.
-They allow us to compare items based on similarity, not just keywords.
-Let’s explore the different components.
+They allow us to compare items based on similarity.

 Key Concepts